alexanderharms/Simago/docs/source/example.rst

     conditions: "./data/income_conditions.csv"

-For each continuous variable a continuous probability density function in the form of an ``rvs_continuous`` object from the ``scipy.stats`` package needs to be supplied.
+For each continuous variable a continuous probability density function in the form of an 'frozen' ``rv_continuous`` object from the ``scipy.stats`` package needs to be supplied.
+An ``rv_continuous`` object becomes frozen when it is initiated with the parameters for the probability distribution specified.
 The name of the function for this probability density function is in this case ``pdf_lognorm`` in the file mentioned under ``pdf_file``.
-Ths file looks as follows:
+Ths file looks as
+follows:

 .. code-block:: python